Important Happenings in HIV/Health Policy

 Georgia House Passes PrEP Bill to Tackle HIV Epidemic

 House Bill 290, which creates a three-year pilot program to provide free PrEP medication to people in counties identified by the Centers for Disease Control & Prevention (CDC) as at risk of HIV outbreaks due to a high rate of opioid use, passed overwhelmingly in the Georgia House on Friday, March 1st.
-PrEP reduces the risk of HIV infection by up to 92 percent, according to the CDC.
-State Rep. Sharon Cooper (top photo), a Republican from Marietta sponsored the legislation, cited the fact that Georgia is the number one state in the nation in the rate of new HIV infections.
+PrEP reduces the risk of HIV transmission by up to 92 percent, according to the CDC.
+State Rep. Sharon Cooper (top photo), a Republican from Marietta sponsored the legislation, cited the fact that Georgia is the number one state in the nation in the rate of new HIV diagnoses.
 The bill passed the Georgia House 129 to 19 and will now go over to the Senate for consideration.
 For more information, READ → http://www.projectq.us/atlanta/georgia_house_passes_free_prep_bill_to_tackle_hiv_epidemic

 HHS Requests Community Feedback on National HIV/AIDS Strategy (NHAS) and the National Viral Hepatitis Action Plan (NVHAP)